Nicell/nick.winans.io/src/blog/nice-nano/index.md

 ## ZMK

-Rewinding back a couple of months, as I was waiting for group buy product to come in, there was still a fairly major part of the ecosystem missing; decent firmware.
+Rewinding back a couple of months, as I was waiting for group buy product to come in, there was still a fairly major part of the ecosystem missing: decent firmware.
 I bounced between different existing options unsatisfied with the result.
 That was until I was connected with Pete Johanson who coincidentally had started working on a wireless keyboard firmware powered by the modern Zephyr RTOS.

 I quickly sent some pre-production units to Pete to mess around with.
 Shortly after, he got an early version of ZMK working on the nice!nano, and we hit the ground running building a new wireless-first firmware with a low-power focus.
 By early 2021 a small community led by Pete had created an extremely performant and feature-full wireless firmware.